api2cart/typescript-angular-sdk/WebhookApi.md

 const apiInstance = new WebhookApi(configuration);

 const request: WebhookApiWebhookListRequest = {
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  params: "id,entity,callback,fields",
     // This parameter sets the number from which you want to get entities (optional)
   start: 0,
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)